Shehu Buba Umar: Background

-Shehu Buba born on 2 October 1976 in Nabordo Village of Toro Local Government Area of Bauchi State.
-He attended primary school in Newo-Foron, Barikin Ladi Local Government Area of Plateau State, and Secondary schools in Government Day Secondary School Baraya in Bauchi State.
-He hold a Bachelor Degree in Adult Education from Ahmadu Bello University, Zaria and Masters degree in Conflict Peace and Resolution Management from University of Jos.
+Umar was born on 2 October 1976 in Nabordo Village of Toro Local Government Area of Bauchi State.

+He attended primary school in Newo-Foron, Barikin Ladi Local Government Area of Plateau State, and secondary schools in Government Day Secondary School Baraya in Bauchi State.
+He holds a bachelor's degree in Adult Education from Ahmadu Bello University, Zaria, and a master's degree in Conflict Peace and Resolution Management from University of Jos.

 Early career

-Shehu Buba started his career as a classroom teacher, he was Senior Special Assistant to the former Bauchi State Governor Malam Isa Yuguda.
-He was the Special Adviser to the former Vice President Atiku Abubakar, he is the Chairman, Farmers Herders Conflict Resolution Committee, Plateau State, Chairman Farmers Herders Conflict Resolution Committee to the Federal Government of Nigeria.
-He is Member World Food Economic Conference in Berlin, Germany.
-He is the Executive Director, Business Development Aquawave Oil and Gas.
+Umar started his career as a classroom teacher.
+He was senior special assistant to former Bauchi State Governor Malam Isa Yuguda.
+He was the special adviser to former Vice President Atiku Abubakar.
+He is the chairman of Farmers Herders Conflict Resolution Committee, Plateau State, Chairman Farmers Herders Conflict Resolution Committee to the Federal Government of Nigeria.
+He is a member of the World Food Economic Conference in Berlin, Germany.
+He is the executive director of business development for Aquawave Oil and Gas.

 Political career

-Shehu Buba won the Bauchi South Senatorial District Election with 175,505 votes he defeat Garba Dahiru of the People Democratic Party who got 165,727 and Lawal Gumau of the NNPP got 3,739.
-Shehu Buba is a member of the 10th National Assembly.
-He is the Chairman Committee National Security and Intelligence.
+Umar won the Bauchi South Senatorial District Election with 175,505 votes, defeating Garba Dahiru of the People Democratic Party, who received 165,727 votes, and Lawal Gumau of the NNPP, who received 3,739.

+Umar is a member of the 10th National Assembly.
+He is the chairman of the Committee National Security and Intelligence.